Trimebutine: Pharmacology

+Pharmacodynamics

 Trimebutine is a multimodal drug that acts on many receptors in the body.
 Its main effects are mediated through inhibition of voltage-gated L-type calcium channels, thereby decreasing calcium influx in smooth muscle in the gut.
 This mechanism explains its ability to slow peristalsis, which in turn helps with diarrhoea management in IBS patients.
 Antispasmodic effect is mediated through inhibition of inward rectifier potassium channels and calcium-dependend potassium channels.
-Moreover, trimebutine and its metabolite N-desmethyltrimebutine exert non-selective antagonistic effect on mAChRs, which is believed to potentiate its antispasmodic effects, as do many other drugs in this class.
+Moreover, trimebutine and its metabolite N-desmethyltrimebutine exert non-selective antagonistic effect on muscarinic acetylcholine receptors, which is believed to potentiate its antispasmodic effects, as do many other drugs in this class.

-Moreover, trimebutine and N-desmethyltrimebutine act as weak agonists of opioid receptors, specifically mu, delta and kappa receptor subtypes throughout the gut, which was shown in animal-model studies.
+Moreover, trimebutine and N-desmethyltrimebutine act as weak agonists of opioid receptors, specifically μ-, δ-, and κ-opioid receptor subtypes throughout the gut, which was shown in animal-model studies.
 Trimebutine exerts its effects in part due to causing a premature activation of phase III of the migrating motor complex in the digestive tract.
 This mode of action explains trimebutine's ability to mediate gastrointestinal motility in different parts of the gastrointestinal tract, both stimulating and inhibiting spontaneous contractions.

 In vitro, trimebutine also exhibits antagonistic effects in sodium channels with IC_{50} equal 8.4 μM and inhibits glutamate release.

-Pharmacokinetics
+Absorption and distribution

 Oral bioavailability of trimebutine is nearly 100% for the maleate salt.
 Maximum serum concentration (C_{max}) is achieved after 30 minutes for 100 mg dose and 0.88 h for 200 mg dose.
 The level of serum albumin binding is minimal.
 Half-life (t_{1/2}) of 200 mg timebutine maleate is equal to 2.77 h.